nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Yeah.
 He's been pulled out of it.
 So I was after the big guy.
 It's gone past me once.
 Oh, but you would have moved to directly before the big guy because he was the guy who knocked him out.

 Exactly.
 So, Scott, what I want you to do, because it it doesn't look like it roll like you rolled a, a recovery tech.
-So when when right right after Alwar went, I need you to open up your character sheet and look at the and in the hit points area, right next underneath the current hit points, there's a dying section there, and then there's a little d 20 next to it.
+So when when right right after Alwor went, I need you to open up your character sheet and look at the and in the hit points area, right next underneath the current hit points, there's a dying section there, and then there's a little d 20 next to it.
 If you hover over it, it says recovery check.
 You should roll that.

 Oh.
 Hey.
 That's actually really good.
 That's right.
 That's that's that is good for us.